quinlan-lab/constraint-tools/README.md

 ## Quick Start

-Assuming one has access to the protected environment on the CHPC at University of Utah:
+Assuming one has access to the protected environment on the CHPC at University of Utah, one can do a prototype training using:

 ```
-bash tests/germline-model/train-germline-model.sh
+bash tests/germline-model/train-germline-model-fast.sh
 ```

-Once training is complete, do:
+One can render a prototype dashboard using:
 ```
 bash tests/germline-model/dashboard.sh $PWD
 ```